viviensiu/NLP-misogynist/README.md

 From the data set, we will train a ML model for NLP text classification.
 The definitions will be classified as either misogynistic or non-misogynistic.

 # Required libraries:
-Pandas, Matplotlib, WordCloud, STOPWORDS, scikit-learn (sklearn).
+Pandas, Matplotlib, WordCloud, STOPWORDS, TfidfVectorizer, scikit-learn (sklearn).

 # Methodology:
 1) Download the public data set and perform data cleaning: